vanessa-sbq/RCOM-Lab1/README.md

 # Issues with the protocol that was presented

-Like the report mentioned we found some errors that made us realise some issues with the protocol.
-These are presented below:
+As mentioned in the report, we identified several errors that revealed issues with the protocol.

 ## Distorted Penguin